w3c/strategy/.github/ISSUE_TEMPLATE/04-Chartering.md

 * Existing
  - [ ] Existing WG recharter
  - [ ] Existing IG recharter
- - If this is a charter extension or revision, link a [diff from previous charter](https://services.w3.org/htmldiff), and any issue discussion:
+ - If this is a charter extension or revision, any issue discussion:

-Horizontal Reviews: apply the Github label "Horizontal review requested" to request reviews for accessibility (a11y), internationalization (i18n), privacy, and security. **Also add a "card" for this issue to the [Strategy Funnel](https://github.com/w3c/strategy/projects/2).**
+Horizontal Reviews: apply the Github label "Horizontal review requested" to request reviews for accessibility (a11y), internationalization (i18n), privacy, security, and TAG. **Also add a "card" for this issue to the [Strategy Funnel](https://github.com/w3c/strategy/projects/2).**

 Communities suggested for outreach: